 The top of the information hierarchy (orange) is about the whole-life John Doe, so starting at his birth date-time and ending at the date-time of his death.
 Each of the blocks inside contains information about a temporal part of John Doe.

 Temporal parts can have temporal parts, see the examples in above diagram.
 Such a hierarchy shall be kept in mind when implementing this concept for all temporal parts that can exist in parallel.

 When we consider a "materialized" pump we may collect its lifecycle information under the following lifecycle contexts:

 This list is not necessarily complete nor correct, but it serves to give you an idea.

 Where is procurement?
 Well, what we procure is not yet our materialized pump.
 We don't buy a particular pump with its serial number, but a member of the ClassOfMaterializedPhysicalObject of the selected supplier, that shall comply with the requirements spelled out in the specification that classifies the function place for which we buy that pump.
 This is dealt with in another topic.

 In most cases the temporal part is hidden inside a template for a practical reason: the vast majority of COTS applications doesn't explicitly support the concept of temporal parts.
 So when mapping their data pretends that the information applies to the temporal whole.
 In the definition of the templates, though, it is clear that it applies to the temporal part.In the topic Plant Life-cycle Model the situations, where explicit temporal part Individuals and Classes (see below) must be declared, are given.
-The diagram below is showing those points in red (Individuals) and blue (Classes).
+The diagram below is showing those points in purple (Individuals) and blue (Classes).

 other situations begin a temporal part whenever you would, in a paper